Do Your Holiday Shopping at the Dollar Store Without Looking Cheap

 What a stress reliever it will be to just ball up that giant roasting pan and toss it in the trash after dinner!
 No more worrying about how to clean it, where you’ll store it — or how you’ll afford to get it in the first place.

 Ohio-based Catherine Hiles is a British writer and editor living and working in the U.S. She has a degree in communications from the University of Chester in the U.K. and writes about finance, cars, pet ownership and parenting.
-Penny Hoarder Dana Sitar contributed to this report.
+The Penny Hoarder deputy editor Tiffany Wendeln Connors updated this post.